-We note that the quantum evolution of GPE (1) has been studied in the frame of quantum turbulence for a rectangular billiard [20] and for a 3D cube [21].
-However, in these studies there is energy injection/absorption at low/high modes to generate the Kolmogorov energy flow in space of linear modes (see, e.g., [22,23]).
-We also note that the time evolution of wave packet for the GPE in Bunimovich stadium has been simulated in [24] but only a spacial distribution has been considered there.
-In contrast to these studies we consider only unitary or Hamiltonian evolution given by (1) being interested in the distribution properties of probabilities $\rho_m$ over linear eigenmodes.
-In this respect our approach is different from other studies where the analysis has been concentrated on space fluctuations (see, e.g., [25]).
+We note that the quantum evolution of GPE (1) has been studied in the frame of quantum turbulence for a rectangular billiard [20] and for a 3D-cube [21].
+However, in this studies there is energy injection/absorption at low/high modes to generate the Kolmogorov energy flow in space of linear modes (see e.g. [22, 23]).
+In contrast to these studies we consider only unitary or Hamiltonian evolution given by (1) being interested in the distribution properties of probabilities ρ_m .
 Also, as we will see below, there is a significant difference for the GPE evolution in chaotic and rectangular billiards.